bucketco/bucket-javascript-sdk/packages/react-sdk/README.md

 ### `useClient()`

-Returns the `BucketClient` used by the `BucketProvider`.
+Returns the `ReflagClient` used by the `BucketProvider`.
 The client offers more functionality that is not directly accessible thorough the other hooks.

 ```tsx